userdanydan/VolumeCalculations/README.md

 * **Cryptic Logic:** The algorithm was complex and difficult to understand or modify.
 * **Maintainability Issues:** The lack of structure made future updates a potential nightmare.

-(Example code snippets included here to showcase the PHP's lack of clarity)
+Example code snippets included here to showcase the PHP's lack of clarity in index.php

 ## Embracing Object-Oriented Programming (Java)